marekborowiec/teaching/python2.md

 >>> my_pets.values()
 dict_values(['black', 'yellow', 'red'])
 ```
 The values returned are list-like, but are not true lists: you cannot use the familiar list methods on them directly.
-However, you can also convert these objects into true lists with the `list()` function and you can use them in loops, at which we will look at shortly.
+However, you can also convert these objects into true lists with the `list()` function.
+You can also use them in loops, at which we will look at shortly.
 ```python
 >>> pets = list(my_pets.keys())
 >>> pets